 Leaderboard error is small if at any point in time t, the estimate R_t is a good estimate of the smallest risk seen up until point t, i.e., \min_{1\le i\le t}R(f_i).

-Operationally, if the leaderboard error is bounded by \epsilon>0 and the holdout mechanism returns a value R_t such that R_t < R_{t-1}-\epsilon we know that model f_t improved over all prior models f_{t-1},\dots,f_1.
+Operationally, if the leaderboard error is bounded by \epsilon>0 and the holdout mechanism returns a value R_t such that R_t < R_{t-1}-\epsilon, we know that model f_t improved over all prior models f_{t-1},\dots,f_1.
 Note that the leaderboard error, like empirical risk, is a sample quantity, i.e., a function of the sample that the holdout mechanism works with.

-Given a new model, check if it beats the previous best by a significant amount on the test set.
+There is a simple and natural holdout method that achieves small leaderboard error.
+It works like this: Given a new model, check if it beats the previous best by a significant amount on the test set.
 If so, update the previous best, otherwise do nothing.

 We call this the Ladder mechanism.
 More precisely, for each given model the Ladder compares the empirical risk estimate of the model to the smallest empirical risk achieved by any model encountered previously.
 If the empirical risk is below the previous best by some margin, it announces the empirical risk of the current model and stores it as the best seen so far.
 However, if the empirical risk is not smaller by a margin, the Ladder simply continues to report the previous best.
 This reveals no new information other than that the model didn’t improve.